Rickaym/discord-ext-i18n/README.md

 ## Quick Example

 **Required Steps**:
-- Subclass the `discord.ext.i18n.preprocess.Detector` class to define your own language getter. (this getter is called with an ID of *guilds / channels* to see if it has a language preference)
+- Define a language getter function by decorating it with the `discord.ext.i18n.preprocess.Detector.language_getter` decorator (this getter is called with an ID of *guilds / channels* to see if it has a language preference)
-- Instantiate a `discord.ext.i18n.Agent` class to inject
+- Instantiate a `discord.ext.i18n.Agent` class (this is where injection occur)
-- Make a command so that users can set preferences.
+- Make a command so that users can set preferences

 ```py
 from typing import Optional